caporaso-lab/developing-with-qiime2/book/back-matter/glossary.md

   The collection of interfaces and plugins in a deployment can be defined by a {term}`distribution` of QIIME 2.

 Directory Format
+  An object that is a subclass of `qiime2.plugin.DirectoryFormat`.
-  A string that represents a particular layout of files and or directories as well as how their contents will be structured.
+  A Directory Format represents a particular layout of a directory that contains files and/or arbitrarily nested sub-directories, and defines how the contents must be structured.

 Distribution
   A collection of QIIME 2 plugins that are designed to be installed together.
   These are generally grouped by a theme.
 For example, the Amplicon Distribution provides a collection of plugins for analysis of microbiome amplicon data, while the Shotgun Distribution provides a collection of plugins for analysis of microbiome shotgun metagenomics data.
   When a distribution is installed, that particular installation of QIIME 2 is an example of a {term}`deployment`.

+File Format
+  An object which subclasses either `qiime2.plugin.TextFileFormat` or `qiime2.plugin.BinaryFileFormat`.
+  File formats define the particular format of a file, and define a process for validating the format.

 Format
-  A string that represents a particular file format.
+  See {term}`file format` and {term}`directory format`.

 Framework
   The engine of orchestration that enables QIIME 2 to function together as a cohesive unit.